 Is traditional advertising still relevant?

-Take a walk to your local corner store, market or movie theater, what do you notice?
+Take a walk to your local corner store, market or movie theatre, what do you notice?
 Yes, people young and old are glued to the screens of their phones.
 It’s definitely no secret that humans are spending more and more time online as technology advances.
 But what about more traditional forms of media?

 Newspapers, radio and television are still widely used by advertisers to get their business noticed.
 But, is traditional advertising still relevant?